s2-malla/s2-malla/README.md

 **s2-malla/s2-malla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a mobile application project using Python.
+- 🔭 I’m currently working on a mobile application project using Adalo.
 - 🌱 I’m currently learning more about Python, best practices for software development and Ethics in digital world.
 - 👯 I’m looking to collaborate on ML projects after I get to know the basis.
 - 🤔 I’m looking for help with python programming in general.